MicrosoftDocs/winui-api/microsoft.ui.xaml/uielement_startdragasync_1540288469.md

 Initiates a drag-and-drop operation.

 > <!Important>
-> Not supported if a user runs the app in elevated mode as an administrator.
+> Not supported if a user runs the app in elevated mode, as an administrator.

 ## -parameters